CoolCat467/StatusBot/README.md

 it in the event of a critical error.

 Every time after you install the bot, all you have to do is run `looprun.sh` or just `run.sh`.
-Looprun will simply call the run script, and then re-call itself.
+Looprun will simply call the run script forever.

 In the event of an error, information about the error is stored in `log.txt` in StatusBot's folder.